SvetlanaMinakova/espamAI/README.md

-ESPAMAI: Embedded System-level Platform synthesis and Application Mapping Tool, refined with tools for Artificial Intelligence
+ESPAMAI: Embedded System-level Platform synthesis and Application Mapping Tool, extended with tools for Artificial Intelligence
 ==============================================================================================================================

 This directory contains the original ESPAM tool and tools, designed for for Artificial Intelligence applications processing